 PSC 312 Parties, Elections and Pressure Groups

 A systematic look at mechanisms for popular control of American government.
 This course looks at the nature of public opinion and its translation into political action.
 Political parties and interest groups are investigated as mechanisms which link the citizen to the policy-making system.
 Attention will be given to elections and the bases upon which individuals make their decisions at the polls.
-We will also consider the conflicting arguments about the decline, decomposition, and realignment of parties in the 1980s and the rise of the single-issue interest group.
+We will also consider the conflicting arguments about the decline, decomposition, and realignment of parties and the rise of the single-issue interest group in recent years.
 Counts as an advanced course in American Politics.
-This course is offered in the fall semester.
+Offered fall semesters.